OPUS4/application/README.md

 using Git, since this will make updates for bug fixes and new features easier.
 More information can be found online.

 [Users][DOC]

-: Information for setting up a repository, users and administrators.
+: Information on setting up a repository, for users and administrators.

 [Developers][DEVDOC]
 : Information for developers.

-## Previous (non-Git) Version:
+## Previous (non-GitHub) Version:

 The last non-Git release of OPUS 4 is Version 4.4.5 and can be [downloaded][OPUS445] from the [OPUS 4 Homepage][OPUS4] as a tarball.
 The [documentation][OPUS445DOC] for this version can be found there as well.
-Version 4.4.5 can be installed without it Git.
+Version 4.4.5 can be installed without Git.
 It is recommended to use the GitHub version of OPUS 4 for setting up new repositories.
 However if you are looking at migrating an existing OPUS 3 repository to OPUS 4 this version would currently be a necessary step since there is at the moment no working migration script for the Git version.